Dream Coder: Production

 Info-communications Media Development Authority (IMDA) supported the production of Dream Coder as a way to promote the technology sector, with an emphasis on the Smart Nation initiative.

 Production began in September 2016 and filming wrapped up in December 2016.

 In order to ensure that the app development process portrayed in the show is realistic, consultation during script writing process and most of the apps seen in the show were designed and developed by an actual local mobile app development firm Originally US.

 The series consists of 20 episodes and started its run from 7 February 2017.

 Original Sound Track (OST)

-Awards & Nominations
+Awards and nominations

 Dream Coder was only nominated for 2 awards in the Star Awards 2018.